 Mohamed Amr Attawia, MD

 Mohamed Amr Attawia, MD, is the vice president of product development at Osteotech, Inc. Dr. Attawia is also a visiting research associate professor at the School of Biomedical Engineering, Science and Health Systems at Drexel University.
 He earned his medical degree at Cairo University College of Medicine in Egypt, and his master’s degree in biomedical sciences from Northeastern University in Boston.
 Dr. Attawia spent two years as a postdoctoral fellow at MIT-Harvard Division of Health Sciences and Technology (HST) before joining Allegheny University as an assistant professor.
 Later, he was appointed as a research associate professor in the department of chemical engineering at Drexel University.
 Dr. Attawia joined Depuy Spine, Johnson & Johnson five years ago as a staff scientist and is currently heading the Disc Group.
 In addition to his stellar careers in medicine and education, Dr. Attawia is also very active in the Muslim community in the U.S. Dr. Attawia previously served on the Islamic Relief USA board of directors for several years.
 He also currently serves on the Islamic Relief Worldwide Board of Trustees.
-Dr. Attawia rejoined the IRUSA board in September 2009 and is currently serving as the president and chairman.
+Dr. Attawia rejoined the IRUSA board in September 2009 and is currently serving as the chairman.

 Khalid Lamada serves as president of the Society of American-Egyptian Development (SAED), an education and advocacy group for Egyptians living in the United States.
 Mr. Lamada is also a member of the Council of Islamic Leaders of New York.
 He has served as a board member for the Islamic Society of Bay Ridge; as president of the Arab American Muslim Federation (AMAF); and as co-chairman of the Islamic Circle of North America and Muslim American Society (ICNA-MAS) national convention.